aniloli42/donate-blood-management-mern/README.md

 ## Description

-Blood Donation project will be made for the college project of Crimson Techincal College, Butwal, Nepal.
-In this period of time [2021 Novemeber], We are student of 5th semester.
+Blood Donation project made for the college project of Crimson Techincal College, Butwal, Nepal.
+On November 2021, We were student of 5th semester.
 This project is minor project for us.

-We decide to built the blood donation project for the project and for real cause also.
+We decided to build the blood donation project for the project.

 ---